Woman Accused of Stealing Laptop from Nancy Pelosi’s Office Kicked Off of Internet by Judge—with an Exception

 “The deletions were not with any intent of obstructing,” defense attorney A.J.
 Kramer claimed.

-Providing more details of William’s post-insurrection online scrubbing, Sedke splashed cold water on that assertion.
+Providing more details of Williams’ post-insurrection online scrubbing, Sedky splashed cold water on that assertion.

-“I don’t agree with the defense characterization on when and why she deleted the accounts,” Sedke said.
+“I don’t agree with the defense characterization on when and why she deleted the accounts,” Sedky said.

 Like other Capitol rioters, Williams’s defense counsel also blames former President Donald Trump for her client’s actions.